Mera Peak Express Climb Frequently Asked Questions

 Costs Included in Trip Fee:

-Transportation to and from airport in Kathmandu, double occupancy hotels with breakfast in Kathmandu for stated itinerary at beginning of expedition, welcome and farewell dinner, fixed wing flight to Lukla and helicopter flight to Hinku Valley, all group camping supplies such as tents, stoves, etc., all meals while trekking, Park fees, Sherpas, radio comms and satellite telephone equipment, porters, hyperbaric bag and emergency medical oxygen.
+Transportation to and from airport in Kathmandu, double occupancy hotels with breakfast in Kathmandu for stated itinerary at beginning of expedition, welcome dinner, fixed wing flight to Lukla and helicopter flight to Hinku Valley, all group camping supplies such as tents, stoves, etc., all meals while trekking, Park fees, Sherpas, radio comms and satellite telephone equipment, porters, hyperbaric bag and emergency medical oxygen.

 Costs Not Included in Trip Fee: